disregardfiat/hive_previews/README.md

 `(http.request.method eq "HEAD") or (http.user_agent contains "bot")`
 * Would use your local cache for bots, and cloudflares cache for your static pages.

-## Service Worker
+## Service Worker / manifest.webmanifest
-Quite simply this will allow a DLUX dApp to dynamically generate a service worker that only caches two files.
-The dApp container (index.html) and the application itself (ipfs/CID).
-The dApp will need to properly call the service worker from it's location.
+Quite simply this will allow a DLUX dApp to dynamically generate a service worker that builds a cache of included IPFS files.
+Most importantly the dApp container (index.html) and the application itself (ipfs/CID).
+This will be called from the dApp container allowing any dApp to be viewed in offline mode.

+Future improvements could parse a little more data from the custom_json to define an icon, short app title, or other PWA features.